biniyam-kefyalew/todos/README.md

 - `/pending` - Displays only tasks that are still pending.
 - `/completed` - Displays only tasks that have been completed.

+### Task Features

+- **Task Prioritization**: Users can assign a priority level to tasks (Low, Medium, High).
+- **Due Dates**: Tasks can have a due date, and users can view them.
+- **Task Categories**: Categorize tasks as Work, Personal, Shopping, or any custom category.
+- **Search Functionality**: Easily search for tasks by name or description.
+- **Task Sorting**: Sort tasks by priority or due date to organize them better.

 ### State Management

 - The app uses **Zustand** for state management by default.
 However, if you prefer to use **Redux** for state management, you can easily replace Zustand by integrating Redux with the `taskSlice.js` file for managing tasks globally.
 The project structure is designed to allow for easy switching between the two state management solutions.